Set up a service team at each phase

 - solve the harder potential problems on the project

-You must appoint a service manager during alpha.
-This is a requirement of point 3 of the service standard.
+You must appoint a service owner during alpha.

 Depending on the size and complexity of your service, you should also have the following roles in your service team by the alpha stage: